Markov Decision Processes under External Temporal Processes: Least-Squares Policy Iteration

-The generalization terms due to linear function approximation using Markov samples remain essentially the same as in \cite{Lazaric2012FiniteSampleAnalysisOfLSPI}.
-The main difference is the first extra term in the error that is induced due to truncating the augmented state space by discarding the features of old events.
-The amount of error introduced due to this approximation depends on the amount of influence exerted by old events on the current events as well as state transition kernel.
+The generalization terms due to linear function approximation using Markov samples remain essentially the same as in \citet{Lazaric:2012:FiniteSampleAnalysisOfLSPI}.
+The main difference is the first extra term in the error, which is induced by truncating the augmented state space by discarding the features of old events.
+The amount of error introduced owing to this approximation depends on the amount of influence exerted by old events on the current events and the state transition kernel.